How Long Do You Stay in Jail after Being Arrested

 In these cases, the time spent in jail will depend on the offense, though, as stated above, it is unlikely to exceed one year.

 Those Awaiting Transfer

 Another common reason for being in jail is if someone is awaiting a transfer.
 Those sentenced to prison who have yet to be transferred will also be placed in jail.
 This is a temporary situation that will end when the transport arrives to take the convicted individual to prison, which will likely not take long.

 Those going to prison are not the only ones who might be awaiting a transfer.
 If there are warrants elsewhere and someone is only being held until they can be sent to the appropriate place to be put on trial, they might be held in jail.
 Once again, this will not be a lengthy stay and will then revert to the conditions above and depend on the crime.

 The simple answer to how long one might stay in jail is that it depends.
 If you have a really good lawyer, your case may be lessened significantly and you could get out of jail much sooner.
-Carl Barkemeyer, Criminal Defense Attorney is just that law firm you can count on.
+Barkemeyer Law Firm is just that law firm you can count on.
 However, length of time varies depending on the many things we discussed above as well.

 To learn more about our criminal law firm and location, take a look at the details below:

 Length of time can range anywhere from less than a day to around a year, and it is mostly based on someone’s reason for being there.
 Some people are even thrown in jail overnight for being intoxicated or because there is nowhere else to put them.